Buddhism amongst Tamils in Sri Lanka

 Buddhism is the majority religion of Sri Lanka.

-In the past Buddhism was prominent among Tamil in Sri Lanka, just as Buddhism was else where in the Indian Subcontinent, However most Sri Lankan Tamils today are Hindu and most Sinhalese are buddhist.
+In the past Buddhism was prominent among Tamils in Sri Lanka, just as Buddhism was elsewhere in the Indian Subcontinent, However most Sri Lankan Tamils today are Hindu and most Sinhalese practice Buddhism.

 History

 The Tamil majority towns of Jaffna and Trincomalee are considered important town in the Sri Lankan Theravada Buddhist pantheon.